Skip to content

 Recommendations

-2. Use ready for slow initialization (cache warming, etc.)
+2. Use ready for slow initialization - server serves maintenance page while hooks run

 3. Balance idle hook completeness vs timeout (users waiting)